 * CREATES Food and Nutrition Research Center: https://www.crea.gov.it/alimenti-e-nutrizione https://www.alimentinutrizione.it ** U.S. Department of Agriculture, Agricultural Research Service.
 FoodData Central, 2019. https://fdc.nal.usda.gov

-Ingredients for Sugar-Free Lemon Pudding
+Ingredients for the Sugar-Free Lemon Pudding

 - 2 cups milk